 Summary of the emission reduction at the project scale for the first monitoring year

 This table combine the previous results with the scenario trajectory derived from the monitoring survey.
-Thankfully it appear that the scenario combination yielding a negative emission reduction represent a small minority of Congo Mbote user.
+Thankfully it appears that the scenario combination yielding a negative emission reduction represent a small minority of Congo Mbote user.